 The ship arrives at the now partially visible planet and is trapped by a forcefield surrounding it.
-Facing certain destruction, the saucer of the Enterprise separates from the rest of the ship, allowing the engineering hull to get free while the saucer crashes on the planet.
+Facing destruction, the saucer of the Enterprise separates from the rest of the ship, allowing the engineering hull to get free while the saucer crashes on the planet.

 In an attempt to escape from the Cygnans, who have transported on board before the saucer lifted off to rejoin with the ship, Kirk plunges the Enterprise into the black hole to save the Federation from this hostile species.
 During the trip through the black hole, the Cygnans are destroyed and the Enterprise emerges back in orbit around Earth.
-But it is Earth at the dawn of time and it is revealed that the ancient Titans were in fact the crew of the Enterprise!
+But it is Earth at the dawn of time, and it is revealed the ancient Titans were in fact the crew of the Enterprise!